You see this notification on the Trend Micro Home Network Security app:

 This vulnerability allows man-in-the-middle attackers to break network encryption and to intercept, relay, and possibly alter communications between users and devices.

 The attacker can read, steal sensitive information (e.g., passwords, financial data, credit card numbers, emails, instant messages, and documents), and can impersonate, intercept or change the content of trusted websites.

 This is a HTTPS cryptographic vulnerability, and attackers may be able to decrypt encrypted cipher-text data.

-Always make sure your router is updated to the latest firmware.
+Make sure your router is updated to its latest device firmware.

 Here are some devices that released firmware update:

 - (HP Issues Fix for HP Printers) OpenSSL SSL 3.0 Protocol Downgrade Flaw Lets Remote Users Decrypt SSL Traffic